Master of Arts in Musicology

 Step 2: Complete the JCA Graduate Music Supplement.
 The supplement will appear on your application status page after submitting your Application for Graduate Admission.
 The supplement is required in order for your application to be considered complete.

 Step 4: Complete an interview with Musicology faculty.
 Interviews will be scheduled through the School of Music office beginning in mid-January.
-Applicants must receive approval of their pre-screening materials before being invited to interview.
+Before scheduling an interview, you must first pass your pre-screening.
 Interview deadline for fall entry is March 1.
 If you have any questions or have not been contacted about your pre-screening results or to set up an interview, please email email@example.com.

 Total Credit Hours: 30 credit hours